TEAMMATES/teammates/devdocs/staticAnalysis.md

 The rules to be used are configured in a ruleset file; in TEAMMATES the file can be found [here](../static-analysis/teammates-checkstyle.xml).
 The plugin for Eclipse can be found [here](http://eclipse-cs.sourceforge.net/#!/).

+#####Configuring Checkstyle Eclipse plugin

+1. In `Project > Properties`, go to the `Checkstyle` tab.
+2. In the `Local Check Configurations tab`, create a new Check Configuration.
+Select `Project Relative Configuration` for its Type, enter any Name you wish and set the Location to the `teammates-checkstyle.xml` file in the Project Folder.
+Click OK.
+3. In the `Main` tab, uncheck `Use simple configuration`.
+4. Add a new File Set.
+It should include only the `.java$` file.
+Enter any name you wish for the `File Set Name`, and select the Check Configuration that you created earlier for `Check Configuration`.
+Click OK.
+5. Ensure that only the newly created File Set is enabled.
+Disable all other File Sets if they are enabled.
+Click OK.
+You have successfully setup the Checkstyle Eclipse plugin.

 ### PMD

 [PMD](https://pmd.github.io) analyses the Java source code for common programming flaws (e.g unused variables, empty catch block).